18 Incredible Ways To Deal With Depression & Anxiety In College

 Walk outside with a soothing playlist or your favourite music.
 Listen to podcasts and dance embedded with songs and cool rhythms.

+You could also listen to live music streaming.
 Get lost in the music rather than the anxieties that arise.

 8. Care for others